CLIMADA-project/climada_python/doc/guide/install.rst

 * Ensure a **stable internet connection** for the installation procedure.
   All dependencies will be downloaded from the internet.
   Do **not** use a metered, mobile connection!
-* Install the `Conda`_ environment management system.
+* Install the `Conda <https://docs.conda.io/projects/conda/en/stable/index.html>`_ environment management system.
-  We highly recommend you use `Miniforge`_, which includes the potent `Mamba`_ package manager.
+  For new python users we recommend using `Anaconda <https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html>`_, which includes the a graphical navigator.
+Experienced users might prefer the lighter `Minconda <https://docs.anaconda.com/free/miniconda/>_`, or `Miniforge <https://github.com/conda-forge/miniforge>_` (with `Mamba _` or `Conda _`).
   Download the installer suitable for your system and follow the respective installation instructions.
-  We do **not** recommend using the ``conda`` command anymore, rather use ``mamba`` (see :ref:`conda-instead-of-mamba`).

-.. note:: When mentioning the terms "terminal" or "command line" in the following, we are referring to the "Terminal" apps on macOS or Linux and the "Miniforge Prompt" on Windows.
+.. note:: When mentioning the terms "terminal" or "command line" in the following, we are referring to the "Terminal" apps on macOS or Linux and the "Anaconda Prompt" or "Miniforge Prompt" on Windows.

 .. _install-choice: